Group1-r/opencart/README.md

-# opencart
-🎓 Graduation Project – Testing the Demo OpenCart Website About the Website

-🎇🎇Demo OpenCart is a demo version of the OpenCart e-commerce platform, which allows users to build and manage online stores easily.
-It includes main e-commerce features such as product management, shopping cart, checkout, user registration and login, and an admin dashboard for store management.
-This demo site is used in our project to perform different types of testing and ensure the quality and performance of all main features.

-🎯 Project Overview
-This repository is part of our Graduation Project, where our team Group 1 performs complete testing on the Demo OpenCart website.
-The goal is to test the system from end to end — both frontend and backend — to make sure it functions correctly, efficiently, and meets quality standards.

-The project includes various types of software testing, both manual and automated:
--✅ Manual Testing (UI & Functional)
--⚙️ API Testing using Postman
--🧮 Database Testing using MySQL
--📊 Performance Testing using JMeter
--🪲 Bug Reporting and documentation

-⚙️ #Tools Used:
--GitHub: Version control and collaboration between team members
--Postman: API testing and validation
--MySQL: Database verification and query testing
--JMeter: Performance and load testing
--Google Sheets: Test cases and bug reports documentation

-📄 #Project Deliverables:
--🧾 Test Plan
--✅ Test Cases (UI, Functional, API, and DB)
--🪲 Bug Reports
--⚙️ Postman Collections & API Test Results
--📊 JMeter Performance Test Scripts
--🧮 SQL Queries for Data Validation

-👩‍💻 #Team – Group 1
-We are a team of six software testers working together to plan, execute, and report all testing activities for the Demo OpenCart website as part of our Graduation Project.
-Our goal is to apply real-world testing practices and ensure a deep understanding of quality assurance processes in software development.
+# OpenCart Graduation Project – Demo Website Testing

+## Overview
+This project is part of our Graduation Project conducted by **Group 1**, focusing on comprehensive testing of the Demo OpenCart e-commerce website.
+The goal is to ensure the platform functions correctly across all modules, including frontend and backend, while maintaining high-quality standards.

+## About the Demo Website
+Demo OpenCart provides a fully functional e-commerce platform for testing purposes.
+Key features include:
+- Product catalog management
+- Shopping cart and checkout process
+- Customer registration and login
+- Admin dashboard for store management

+This environment allows us to perform various types of testing and validate the overall system performance.

+## Testing Scope
+We applied multiple testing approaches to cover all aspects of the website:
+1. **Manual Testing:** UI and functional verification of core features
+2. **API Testing:** Using Postman for endpoint validation and response checks
+3. **Database Testing:** Using MySQL to verify data integrity and relationships
+4. **Performance Testing:** Using JMeter to assess response time and load handling
+5. **Bug Tracking & Documentation:** Recording issues and tracking resolutions

+## Tools Utilized
+- **GitHub:** Version control and team collaboration
+- **Postman:** API requests and validation
+- **MySQL:** Database query execution and verification
+- **JMeter:** Performance and stress testing
+- **Google Sheets:** Organizing test cases and documenting results
+- **Jira:** Task management, issue tracking, and sprint planning

+## Project Deliverables
+- Test Plan
+- Complete Test Cases (UI, Functional, API, Database)
+- Bug Reports
+- Postman Collections & API Test Results
+- JMeter Performance Scripts
+- SQL Queries for Data Validation
+- Jira Dashboards and Task Tracking

+## Team Members – Group 1
+Our team of six software testers is responsible for:
+- Planning, executing, and documenting all testing activities
+- Ensuring the system meets performance and quality expectations
+- Applying professional QA methodologies
+- Managing tasks and issues efficiently using Jira

+This project demonstrates our ability to apply real-world software quality assurance practices and comprehensive testing strategies.